MonaIA1/SSC/images/ReadMe.txt

-This folder contatins the visualized materials used in this paper.
+This folder contains the visualization materials.